Untoxed HealthUntoxedHealth

 Why it’s a concern

 Lead is a known neurotoxin with no safe exposure level identified by the CDC.
-The FDA revoked approval of lead acetate in cosmetics in 2018 (effective 2019) after the Environmental Defense Fund petition, noting that safer alternatives exist.
+The FDA revoked approval of lead acetate in cosmetics in October 2018 (manufacturers’ compliance deadline: 6 January 2020) following a petition by the Environmental Defense Fund noting safer alternatives.
 Previously found in products such as Grecian Formula.

 Also known as